kaijia2022/CSE151A-Project-Repo/Report.md

 ## Introduction

-In this study, we leverage a comprehensive astronomical dataset, originally curated to encapsulate a wide array of celestial phenomena, to address a novel research question: predicting asteroid types based on a variety of celestial features.
+In this study, we leverage a comprehensive astronomical dataset, originally curated to encapsulate a wide array of celestial phenomena, to address a novel research question: can you predict asteroid types based on a variety of celestial features.
 The dataset, which has been cleaned up and made available on Kaggle, includes detailed observations on stellar attributes such as temperature, luminosity, radius, absolute magnitude, spectral class, and color.
 These features are utilized to construct a predictive model for asteroid classification.
 The primary objective of this research is to establish a predictive model using a Neural Network and Naive Bayes model that can accurately classify asteroids into predefined categories, utilizing the stellar attributes outlined in the dataset.
 We choose to use this dataset as we all had an interest in astronomy and as such wanted to choose a project that related to it.
 We eventually settled on predicting star types as we thought it would be interesting to know more about the types of stars.

 Dataset Description: The dataset has 7 columns;
 * Temperature (K) (numerical) - Represents the temperature of the star, which is measured in Kelvin (K).